-You can also feel a karmic bond with animals, objects or happenings. there are people who feel a connection with the French Revolution, or with Atlantis.
+You can also feel a karmic bond with animals, objects or happenings.
+There are people who feel a connection with the French Revolution, or with Atlantis.

-His idea was that the spirit of somebody was present always and everywhere, and it can be felt, especially when there is a genetic link.
+His idea was that the spirit of somebody was always present and everywhere, and it can be felt, especially when there is a genetic link.
 When I didn’t feel anything, he said: “He can only be on seven locations: in front of you, behind you, left of you, right of you, above you, underneath you, or inside of you.
 There is no other place to find something.”